LiliaFramework/Lilia/documentation/docs/libraries/lia.inventory.md

 ## Overview

 The inventory library manages item containers and grid inventories.
-It supports registering new inventory types and handles item transfers between them.
+It maintains a registry of inventory types in `lia.inventory.types` and caches loaded inventories in `lia.inventory.instances`.
+New inventory types can be registered and item transfers between inventories are handled automatically.

 ---